Richard Castle is called in to help police after two murders look very similar to murders from his books.

 Detective Beckett's hairstyle changes multiple times throughout the episode, as does the length of her hair.
+Even the squad room had two versions in the episode.
 This is because the episode was originally filmed as a 37-minute presentation in New York, and then filled out as a full-length episode, with additional scenes, in Los Angeles several months later after the show was accepted by ABC as a series.

 "I Can't Say No" by Rodgers and Hammerstein - Oklahoma!
 Album.
 (Martha singing)

 "When I Grow Up" by The Pussycat Dolls

 "Stop and Stare" by One Republic (ending theme)

 International Episode Titles: